 Links Mentioned in This Episode

-- Personal Finance for PhDs: Podcast Hub
+- PF for PhDs: Podcast Hub (Instructions for Book Giveaway)

 Will You Please Introduce Yourself Further?

 03:24 Emily: I’m delighted to have joining me on the podcast today Rutendo Chabikwa.
 She is a first-year PhD student at the University of Oxford.
 She’s from Zimbabwe.
 So we are going to discuss in this episode the transition into graduate school, some of the financial stuff that goes on in that time, especially for underprivileged students.
 This is going to be really great episode.
 Rutendo and I have actually spoken before because I was on her podcast.
 She has a podcast called, So, You Got a Scholarship? and my episode of season three, episode one.
 So we’re doing a swap here.
 I’m so glad, Rutendo, to have you on my podcast.
 Welcome.
 Will you please tell the listeners a little bit more about yourself?

 03:58 Rutendo: Thank you so much, Emily.
 Glad to be here.
 Glad we could do this.
 My name is Rutendo.
 Yes, I am a first-year PhD student, or DPhil as it is called, at the University of Oxford.
 I’m from Zimbabwe.
 But basically I have been an international student for the past about 10 years, starting with my two years of high school.
 Did that in Canada.
 My undergrad was at upstate New York at St. Lawrence University.
 So I have a bit of U.S. experience in there with also a couple of study abroads.
 And then my master’s was in London at the LSE and then now I’m here for my PhD.
 So it’s a bit, quite of a long trajectory over there, and I am studying information communication and the social sciences.
 So basically things to do with the internet, digital media, and political participation.